 Greystone is located on a ten-acre, wooded site in north Raleigh.
 Our family-friendly facilities include picnic tables under the pines, a baseball/soccer field, and covered breezeways.
 This retreat-like setting offers a spot of beauty and repose where children, students, and adults will find many opportunities to learn and grow in the Christian faith.
 While there are many ministries and activities within our walls and premises, our mission is also to share the Christian message outside our walls.
 We hope you will come see our campus and join us for worship.

-Greystone gathers for worship each Sunday morning at 8:45 a.m. and 11:00 a.m.
-The only difference between the two services is the worship leadership of our Sanctuary Choir at the 11:00 service.
+Greystone gathers for worship each Sunday morning at 9:30 am.
 Worship at Greystone is contextual with both traditional and contemporary elements emphasizing a genuine, participatory, and authentic experience of worship which is inclusive of all ages.
 We feel that intergenerational worship strengthens us as we learn from each other in all stages of life.
 Worship that is inclusive and participatory in nature helps us to know God and seek God as we learn and grow together.

 Greystone Baptist Church Covenant